-One of the most powerful capabilities to have been added to EDA tools is the ability to render the PCB design in 3D.
+One of the most powerful capabilities added to EDA tools is rendering the PCB design in 3D.
 By doing so, we have a good idea of what the final product is going to look like long before it is fabricated and assembled.
-In addition, it allows the designer to integrate the board into the housings or systems that it was intended to electrically support.
+Besides, it allows the designer to integrate the board into the housings or systems intended to support electrically.

 There are various ways of obtaining the 3D representations of the components.
-For the most common components, they can be found on sharing sites such as SOLIDWORKS’s 3D ContentCentral
+The most common components can be found on sharing sites such as SOLIDWORKS's 3D ContentCentral

 .
 Even large part distribution companies like DigiKey and Mouser offer them as well for selected components.

 However, not everything can be found on the net: